anacaet/rd_station_form/readme.txt

 2 - Create a database and upload the content of the sql file under the path "sql";
 3 - Go to the file wp-config.php and change the "DB_NAME", "DB_USER" and "DB_PASSWORD" to the information of your database server;
 4 - On the wp-config.php change "WP_HOME" and "WP_SITEURL" to the information about your server, like "www.example.com/wordpress";
+5 - The user to access the WP Admin Panel is "admin" and the password is "rdt3stf0rmplugin"

 The steps above will install the wordpress on your server, then you will be able to follow the instructions below regarding the installation of the RD Station form plugin.